projectestac/wordpress-email-subscribers/readme.txt

 * New: Send emails using Sendinblue [MAX]
 * New: Send emails using Mailjet [MAX]
-* Fix: Secured Icegram Express (formerly known as Email Subscribers & Newsletters) from reflected XSS vulnerability [Thanks to WPScan team]
+* Fix: Secured Icegram Express from reflected XSS vulnerability [Thanks to WPScan team]

 **5.3.1 (01.02.2022)**